sailpoint-oss/developer.sailpoint.com/docs/index.md

 tags: ['docs']
 ---

 ## Overview

-:::caution What about Identity Security Cloud?
+:::caution What about IdentityNow?

-Looking for Identity Security Cloud?
+Looking for IdentityNow?
 You're in the right place!
-Identity Security Cloud has an updated brand in Identity Security Cloud.
+IdentityNow has an updated brand in Identity Security Cloud.

 :::